-Why use this?
-Eddy Pumps pass such large waste and non-organic material that clogs can happen downstream from our pump.
-For sewage applications, we recommend using a cutter to prevent clogs in your downstream applications.
+Why use a chopper pump?
+EDDY Pumps can easily pass objects such as large waste and non-organic material on its own, but without a chopper addon, clogs can potentially happen downstream.
+For sewage applications, we recommend using a chopper addon to prevent clogs in your downstream applications.
 Call us to discuss.

 Conclusion: Cost Reducing Sewage Pump